ziadelsayed239/ziadelsayed239/README.md

 # 👋 &nbsp;Hello there

-I'm **Ziad ElSayed**, a passionate .NET developer specializing in building high-performance web applications using **ASP.NET Core** and **SQL Server**.
+I'm **Ziad Elsayed**, a passionate .NET developer specializing in building high-performance web applications using **ASP.NET Core** and **SQL Server**.
 I love experimenting with the latest technologies and developing innovative solutions.

 🔹 Proficient in **.NET 8 MVC**, **C#**, and **Stored Procedures**.
 🔹 Interested in **E-learning solutions** and **E-commerce development**.
 🔹 Always looking for new projects to challenge my skills and build top-notch software solutions.

-Follow me on [GitHub](https://github.com/ZiadElSayed) to check out my latest projects.
+Follow me on [GitHub](https://github.com/ziadelsayed239) to check out my latest projects.

 ---